atinypixel/espresso-theme-library/README.md

 * `$ sudo mv "Themes" "Themes-"`
 * `$ git clone git://github.com/atinypixel/espresso-theme-library.git "Themes"`

 Final step, just restart Espresso.app and you're all done.
-In Espresso, going to `Preferences > Colors`, you should now see some new themes.
+In Espresso, go to `Preferences > Colors`.
+You should see some new or updated themes.

 If you want to update the list with new or updated themes just open up terminal and do the following